 In addition, NMT considers perpetuating factors that may be associated with the client’s complaints.
 For example, when a client presents with shoulder pain, the upper extremity protocol will be used as the primary examination.
 In addition to the muscles directly crossing the shoulder joint, muscles that attach the shoulder girdle to the torso would be included along with steps to help insure mobility of the scapula.
 Dysfunctions within the arm, forearm and hand often produce compensation patterns in shoulder movement, so examination of those regions should be included.
 Since innervation to the shoulder exits the spine at the cervical region, mobility and muscles of the neck will be considered; compression or entrapment of the nerves serving the shoulder should be ruled out.

-Perpetuating factors can also include shoulder joint pathologies, postural positioning, habits of use, nutritional components, emotional wellbeing, allergies, neuroexcitants, neurotoxins, and other core elements that can masquerade as myofascial pain and dysfunction.
+Perpetuating factors can also include shoulder joint pathologies, postural positioning, habits of use, nutritional components, emotional wellbeing, allergies, neuro-excitants, neurotoxins, and other core elements that can masquerade as myofascial pain and dysfunction.
 Due to the diverse nature of perpetuating factors, astute NMT practitioners build a broad network of healthcare providers for referral of those clients whose symptoms suggest “red flag” warnings or underlying pathologies.

 Most factors that cause pain and dysfunction can be easily grouped under three general headings of biomechanical, biochemical, and psychosocial factors, with the interface between these being profoundly related.
 Most practitioners apply strategies from only one of these categories, often resulting in improvement that plateaus before full recovery.
 However, a synergistic effect - often with significant relief - is obtained when all three categories are addressed.
-This may required a multidisciplinary approach.
+This may require a multidisciplinary approach.

 NMT assessments and examinations primarily address

 NMT is highly effective for clients who present with chronic pain and is often successful in reducing or eliminating even longstanding painful conditions.
-Some of the techniques can also be applied to acute injuries and for post-surgical care; many help to improve performance in sport or dance and to prevent injuries due to these activities.
+Some of the techniques can also be applied to acute injuries and for post-surgical care; many of which help to improve performance in sport or dance and to prevent injuries due to these activities.

 Info borrowed from https://nmtcenter.com/description/

 Biodynamic Cardiovascular Therapy (BCVT) is a mindfulness based manual therapy.
 Mindfulness is conscious awareness of experience in the body without judging or interpreting it.
-This provides a greater sense of choices when facing the stress of everyday life.
+This provides a greater sense of choice when facing the stress of everyday life.
 New science says that mindfulness practice balances the brain and body.
 It is proven to reduce fear and anxiety.
 The practitioner of BCVT is using mindfulness continually during a session.
-Mindfulness is known to increase empathy and safety so that healing the body and mind is greatly enhanced.
+Mindfulness is known to increase empathy and safety so that healing the body and mind is enhanced.

 Mindfulness is an antidote to living such a hectic life in our contemporary society.
-In this way mindfulness builds a connection to the therapeutic value of slowing down and actually becoming more still.
+In this way mindfulness builds a connection to the therapeutic value of slowing down and becoming more still.
 Research shows that with the help of the practitioner most everyone can experience the health benefits of slowing down and becoming still with mindfulness.

 Heart – Brain Connection

 BCVT is a manual therapy that focuses on helping the cardiovascular system to relax.
 In this way blood can flow more easily and carry the benefits of the immune system to those areas of the body that need the most help.
-The contact is very gentle and the client remains clothed for the whole session.
+The contact is very gentle, and the client remains clothed for the whole session.
 When the heart and vascular system relax, a strong signal is sent to the brain to promote resilience.
-Resilience is the capacity to prepare for, recover from and adapt in the face of stress, adversity or challenge.
+Resilience is the capacity to prepare for, recover from and adapt in the face of stress, adversity, or challenge.
 By becoming more resilient through BCVT, a client can remain calm, think clearly and be in better control of their mind and emotions.

 BCVT includes the practitioner verbally guiding the client through mindfulness of the body and breathing.
 These are short practices that usually begin and end a session.
-The intention of these guided practices and the whole session is to create coherence between the brain, the heart and the entire body.
-The middle of the session is gentle hands on contact with arteries and other traditional skills from the field of biodynamic craniosacral therapy.
-Greater coherence according to science, improves decision making, creativity and performance in general whether at work or exercising.
+The intention of these guided practices and the whole session is to create coherence between the brain, the heart, and the entire body.
+The middle of the session is gentle hands-on contact with arteries and other traditional skills from the field of biodynamic craniosacral therapy.
+Greater coherence according to science improves decision making, creativity and performance in general whether at work or exercising.